Anathem: Plot summary

 Erasmas travels to Saunt Tredegarh where he attends the Convox dedicated to dealing with the military, political, and technical issues raised by the existence of the alien ship in Arbre's orbit.
 Research is conducted on the samples from Orithena, and the aliens are found to come from planets in four parallel and distinct cosmi: Urnud, Tro, Laterre and Fthos.
 The many-worlds interpretation is discussed by high-level avout at evening meals to which Erasmas performs the duties of a servant.
 It is hinted that Laterre is a futuristic Earth, which serves as a 'higher plane of existence' for Urnud and Tro, and Arbre is itself a 'higher plane' for Laterre and Fthos.
 Through observation and experiment, Erasmas and his companions determine that the conference has been infiltrated by the aliens and unmask a French-speaking Laterran linguist named Jules Verne Durand.
 He explains that the aliens are experiencing internal conflict between two factions.
 The currently ruling faction (the more militaristic 'lower worlds' Urnud and Tro, as well as some Laterrans) intends to attack and raid Arbre for its resources in order to repair their spaceship, while the opposing faction ('the higher world' Fthos and most Laterrans) favors open negotiation.
 Durand believes that an alliance could be formed between Arbre and the peaceful faction and offers to help the Arbrans.

 Fearing alien attack after Durand has been exposed, the avout simultaneously evacuate all concents including Saunt Tredegarh.
 Erasmas and his comrades are taken to a distant sanctuary where they undergo astronaut training for a mission to board the alien ship, disable its weaponry and negotiate with the aliens.
 Prior to launch and without their knowledge, the Sæcular Power implants each of them with miniaturized neutron bombs that will be used to kill everyone aboard the alien ship if the mission fails.
 Three people, including Fraa Jad, are issued detonators.
 The team is launched into space on modified ballistic missiles and approaches the alien ship by stealth.
-Four of the avout destroy the ship's main weapon before falling in combat.
+Four of the avout destroy the ship's main weapon before dying in combat.
 The rest of the team boards the ship and temporarily pass out from breathing alien air.